huggingface/smol2operator/README.md

 Our approach leverages **SmolVLM2-2.2B-Instruct** as the baseline model—a compact yet powerful vision-language model that initially has no grounding capabilities for GUI tasks.
 This makes it an ideal candidate to demonstrate the effectiveness of our training methodology.
 Through our two-phase training process, we first instill grounding capabilities in the model, then enhance it with agentic reasoning abilities using Supervised Fine-Tuning (SFT).

 We evaluate our approach on established perception benchmarks including **ScreenSpot-v2** and **ScreenSpot-Pro**, which test the model's ability to understand and locate elements within screenshots.
-Our process is inspired by the [AGUVIS](https://arxiv.org/pdf/2412.04454), and we leverage their carefully curated datasets to build upon their foundational work.
+Our process is inspired by the [AGUVIS](https://arxiv.org/pdf/2412.04454) paper, and we leverage their carefully curated datasets to build upon their foundational work.

 ## 1. Data Transformation and Unified Action Space